EtonHouse Group heritage

 An international footprint

 Since the establishment of the first EtonHouse school in Singapore in 1995, we have expanded to more than 100 international schools and pre-schools across Singapore, Hong Kong, China, India, Indonesia, Japan, Malaysia, Cambodia, Vietnam, Myanmar and the Middle East.
-This includes nine IB World Schools.
+This includes ten IB World Schools.
 Together, these schools provide high-quality international education to over 10,000 children around the world.
 As further testament of our global presence, we have students from 61 different nationalities in Singapore alone.

 The quest for the best